• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 DOSING

 Dosing is obviously critical.
-Letting your calcium and alkalinity get low when out of town can be disastrous.
+Letting your calcium and alkalinity drop while you're out of town can be disastrous.
 There are three choices for dosing when you’re out of town.
-You can have your aquarium-sitter do it, you can use a dosing pump, or you can use a dosing block.
+You can have your aquarium sitter do it, you can use a dosing pump, or you can use a dosing block.
 Unless your aquarium sitter is an aquarist, you probably don’t want them dosing your aquarium.

 aquarium essentials that will help you relax on vacationA dosing block is the simplest choice.
 Sea-Lab #28 blocks are filled with the necessary minerals and trace elements for saltwater aquariums.
 The block slowly disintegrates—releasing the proper amount of elements needed.
 The blocks will not overdose.

 Dosing pumps are more exact than blocks and will slowly dose exactly what you want in the desired amounts.
-Neptune, Kamoer, and Milwaukee have dosers that can be set to add the specific amounts of any desired additive.
-For those on a budget who only need to dose from one source, the Kamoer F1 Liquid Dosing Pump is a great choice.
+Neptune, Hydros , and Milwaukee have dosers that can be set to add specific amounts of any desired additive.
 Dosing pumps can also dose freshwater additives such as Seachem Flourish, Seachem Advance, and Seachem Excel.

 POWER OUTAGES